 Loyalty is good.
 I’m a loyal guy.
 But I’ve found that my loyalty can also be a weakness.
-Sometimes the most loyal thing I can do is to break off a dysfunctional relationship.
+Sometimes the most loyal thing I can do is to break off a relationship that’s dysfunctional.

 Sometimes our loyalty is covering up brokenness in another person.
 They don’t need loyalty; what they need is someone to call them on their dysfunction.